 Dry mouth | Reduced saliva production, resulting in a dry sensation in the mouth |

-The risk of addiction to THC, like any psychoactive substance, varies from person to person.
-While most individuals who use THC do not develop an addiction, some may be more susceptible due to genetic predispositions or underlying mental health conditions.
-Addiction to THC is characterized by a compulsive need to use cannabis, an inability to control or reduce use, and withdrawal symptoms upon cessation.
-It is essential to approach THC use responsibly and be mindful of any signs of dependence or addiction.
+The risk of developing an addiction to THC, like with other psychoactive substances, can vary from person to person.
+While most individuals who use THC do not experience addiction, some may be more vulnerable due to genetic factors or underlying mental health conditions.
+THC addiction is generally characterized by a compulsive urge to use cannabis, difficulty controlling or reducing intake, and withdrawal symptoms when use is stopped.
+Approaching THC use responsibly and staying alert to signs of dependence is important.

-As with any substance, it is crucial to consider the potential risks and benefits of THC before using it.
-Consulting with healthcare professionals and staying informed about current research and guidelines can help individuals make informed decisions about their THC consumption.
-It is also important to ensure that THC use complies with the legal regulations of the country or state in which one resides.
+As with any substance, it is essential to weigh both the potential risks and benefits of THC before use.
+Seeking guidance from healthcare professionals and keeping up to date with current research and regulations can help individuals make informed choices.
+Equally, compliance with the laws of one’s country or state is a necessary consideration.

-Edibles: THC-infused edibles, such as gummies, chocolates, and baked goods, offer a discreet and convenient way to consume THC.
-They are metabolized differently by the body, producing a longer-lasting and more intense high compared to smoking.
-It is important to start with a low dose and wait for the effects to kick in before consuming more.
+Edibles: THC-infused foods such as gummies, chocolates, and baked goods provide a discreet and convenient option.
+Because edibles are metabolized differently, their effects tend to be longer-lasting and more intense compared to inhalation.
+Starting with a low dose and allowing time for the effects to appear is generally advised.

 ---|---|